What is qualifying childcare?

 Not all childcare will qualify for support through the childcare element of working tax credit.
 They must be relevant childcare charges to qualify.

 Relevant childcare charges are those costs you pay for childcare for children you are responsible for (based on the child tax credit definition of responsibility).
 Childcare means care provided for a child that is registered or approved by the appropriate authorities, such as Ofsted.
 Your childcare provider should be able to provide you with a registration number.
-It is important you check with the authority to make sure their status is current and you should make sure that they renew their registered or approved status each year.
+It is important you check with the relevant authority to make sure your provider’s status is current and you should make sure that they renew their registered or approved status each year.

 The exact rules vary depending on where you live.
 A full list of the rules in England, Wales, Scotland and Northern Ireland can be found on Pages 5 to 9 of HMRC's booklet WTC 5 published by HMRC.